Yielding in amorphous solids reveals an age-dependent intrinsic lengthscale: Introduction

-Despite the absence of a clear measure of the characteristic length scale, various approaches have been proposed and utilized to characterize the size of plastic events or the number of particles involved in non-affine rearrangements.
-These methods include analyzing structural properties (e.g., free volume \cite{spaepen1977microscopic}, local ordering \cite{jack2014information}) and linear response measures (e.g., elastic moduli \cite{2009TsamadosPRE}, soft modes \cite{rottler2014predicting}).
-The frozen matrix method has recently gained widespread use in computing local mechanical properties, including yielding thresholds and viscoelastic properties.
-Initially proposed for assessing local elastic properties~\cite{Sollich2010}, this method involves allowing only the specific "target" local region of interest to relax independent of the background.
-Under external loading, the entire system undergoes a uniform affine deformation, except that the local region is permitted to relax freely, while the rest of the system is restricted from undergoing non-affine relaxation.
-By analyzing the stress response in the target region to the applied strain, the local mechanical properties can be determined.
+Despite the absence of a clear definition for the characteristic length scale, several approaches have been proposed to estimate the size of plastic events or the number of particles involved in non-affine rearrangements.
+These include analyzing structural features (e.g., free volume \cite{spaepen1977microscopic}, local ordering \cite{jack2014information, taiki2017avalanche}) and linear response metrics (e.g., elastic moduli \cite{2009TsamadosPRE}, soft modes \cite{rottler2014predicting}).
+Among these, the {\it frozen matrix} method has gained widespread use for computing local mechanical properties.
+Originally proposed by Sollich \cite{Sollich2010}, this method allows only a designated region to relax independently under an externally applied affine deformation, while the rest of the system is frozen—suppressing plastic events outside the chosen region.
+The stress response within the target region to the imposed strain is used to infer its local mechanical properties.

-The frozen matrix method has been widely utilized in various studies on amorphous solids {\cite{Mizuno2013, Puosi2015, patinet2016connecting, barbot2018local, richard2020predicting, 2020Vasisht, liu2021elastoplastic}}.
-However, in all cases, the size of the target region is chosen in an ad-hoc manner, and the background material is not allowed to undergo any relaxation and is made rigid - hence frozen.
-Although this approach provides reasonable estimates of the local yield stability distribution, it tends to overestimate the local yield stress and elastic modulus significantly due to the presence of a rigid background \cite{Mizuno2013, barbot2018local, Puosi2015, 2020Vasisht}.
-This overestimation can have an impact on the predictability of local plastic events and the correlations between them.
-Additionally, the frozen matrix method does not enable the extraction of the length scale associated with the plastic event.